 Schema Markup Validator

 The Schema Markup Validator (formerly the Structured Data Testing Tool) is different from the Rich Results Test.
-While Rich Results checks Google-specific eligibility, the Schema Markup Validator checks against the full schema.org specification.
+Rich Results checks Google-specific eligibility.
+The Schema Markup Validator checks against the full schema.org specification.

 Why Both Matter

-We've had JSON-LD pass the Rich Results Test but fail the Schema Markup Validator because of deprecated properties.
-And vice versa — valid schema.org that Google doesn't support for rich results.
+JSON-LD can pass the Rich Results Test but fail the Schema Markup Validator because of deprecated properties.
+The reverse also happens: markup that's valid by schema.org standards but isn't supported by Google for rich results.

 Our workflow: